SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

 We've added a new pipeline step called ``SnClientAuthorizeStep``, at the moment it works based on the current login state and a list of predefined *roles* that are specified per route.
 We check *ROLE_LOGGED_IN* and *ROLE_VISITOR_ONLY* routes for now.

-We've also implemented the **attached** [lifecycle event](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/creating-components/3), this will kick in right after the routes has been configured.
+We've also implemented the **attached** [lifecycle event](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/creating-components/3), this will kick in right after the routes have been configured.
 There's a public API called ``Repository.Authenticatoin.State`` in *sn-client-js*, which is an [*RxJs Observable*](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html), that will be updated on each login state change.
 We will use it for hiding and showing the navbar menus as the login state changes.
 To do that, we have to extend the navbar list template in ``./src/nav-bar.html``

 ```html
       <ul class="nav navbar-nav">